Subscribe

 Sage

-Despite her popularity among low Elo players, Sage’s kit is pretty lacklustre.
+Despite her popularity among low Elo players, Sage’s kit is… meh.
 She doesn’t offer any intel-gathering utilities unlike her peers.
 She is popular for having a strong healing ability, but her strongest ability is the Barrier Orb.
 You can place quirky walls to reach unpredictable spots and angles on a map and snipe unsuspecting enemies.

 When used in combination with her Slow Orbs, her wall can successfully stop a push—but only for a while.
 Her kit doesn’t offer any ability to watch flanks, which is a dealbreaker.
 Her ultimate, Resurrection, can revive a dead player, which can sometimes change the tide of a round.
 Then again, most players would rather have Cypher’s Neural Theft or Killjoy’s Lockdown for greater value.